 - Ask if the rate is an introductory rate, how long it will last, and what the new rate will be.
 Your low price may disappear after a few months, causing your bill to skyrocket.

 - Ask if the plan charges a monthly fee.
 A $10 monthly fee means you pay more than $100 a year—without using any gas.

 How Do I Know If I'm With An Alternative Supplier?

-On your Peoples/ North Shore Bill: If you’re with another supplier, that info is most likely on page 2 of your Peoples/North Shore bill, under “Summary of Supplier Charges.”
+- It’s most likely on page 2 of your Peoples/North Shore bill, under “Summary of Supplier Charges.”
 If the bill does not list a per-therm alternative supplier rate, you have to figure it out yourself based on the total supply amount and how many therms you used.